bojanpopic/developer.joomlatools.com/tools/console/plugins.md

 It's very easy to create your own command.
 We'll run you through the process in the following steps.

+If you want to dive right into a working code example, take a look at the source of our [backup plugin](https://github.com/joomlatools/joomla-console-backup-plugin).

 ### Implementing a new command

 Commands should always go into the `Foo/Console/Command` directory, where `Foo` is your name or company name.
 This path must be the same as the namespace of the command class.